shopgate/ext-cliplister/README.md

 ## License

-Shopgate Connect - Cliplister is available under the Apache License, Version 2.0.
+This extension is available under the Apache License, Version 2.0.

-See the [LICENSE](./LICENSE.md) file for more information.
+See the [LICENSE](./LICENSE) file for more information.